-There are many consumers who avoid palm oil for health reasons.
+Palm Oil Health – Palm oil is everywhere.
+But is palm oil bad for you?
+There are many consumers who avoid palm oil for environmental reasons and for health reasons.
 This may include dietary or allergen concerns.
-Yet the question remains, is palm oil good or bad for you?
+Yet the question remains, is palm oil good or bad?

 Others may be concerned about palm oil’s saturated fat content.

 What are palm oil health dangers?
 Are there palm oil health benefits?
 What’s the difference between red palm oil and palm oil?
 I’ve summarized what the experts have to say about palm oil.

 Is palm oil saturated or unsaturated?

 As reported in health.com, palm oil’s nutritional profile is similar to other edible and cooking oils.

 - According to the USDA, one tablespoon of palm oil is the equivalent to 120 calories and 14 grams of total fat.
 Of those 14 grams, 7 grams are in the form of saturated fat, and 5 grams are monounsaturated fat.
 There are 1.5 grams of polyunsaturated fat. .

 - Palm kernel oil contains 11 grams of saturated fat per tablespoon.